3BMLabs/Blog/_posts/2019-10-14-Introducing-SurfacePatternToCurves.markdown

 ## Where?

-The node and the example file can be installed from the Dynamo package mananger, or downloaded from our [Github Page](https://github.com/3BMLabs/.DigiFab "3BMLabs.DigiFab repository").
+The node and the example file can be installed from the Dynamo package manager, or downloaded from our [Github Page](https://github.com/3BMLabs/.DigiFab "3BMLabs.DigiFab repository").

 ## Help?